zkanda/zkanda.github.io/content/tech/1-the-start-of-our-journey.md

 ## Bonjour !

 > Everything is a mysterious journey, each with its unique flavor and texture.
-Here will be the diary, the voice on in which have the influence of something we *yet* fully understand.
+Here will be the diary, the voice on in which has the influence of something we *yet* fully understand.

 The Realm of Space!